 - Postdoctoral Fellow - University of Illinois, Chicago, IL

 - 2005 - Howard Temin Award, National Cancer Institute

 - 2004 - Innovator Award, Cleveland Clinic Foundation

 - 1996 - Golden Standard Distinction, US DoD "Era of Hope" Breast Cancer Research Program

 The mechanisms of resistance and sensitivity to ischemia-like conditions in normal and malignant cells.

 Simultaneous shortage of nutrients and oxygen, as happens under ischemia, is an extremely stressful condition for a mammalian cell.
 Organ ischemia frequently leads to organ failure.
 For example, ischemia is a common cause of acute kidney injury, which, in turn, is a major contributor to human mortality and morbidity worldwide.
-Our recent work utilized an unbiased genetic screen to identify a set of ten genes whose inhibition can improve survival of kidney cells in ischemia-like conditions.
+Our recent work utilized an unbiased genetic screen to identify multiple genes whose inhibition can improve survival of kidney cells in ischemia-like conditions.
 The findings offer insights into the strategies to prevent injury to the kidney and, possibly, other organs and tissues.
-We are interested in understanding the molecular mechanisms that determine the roles of the discovered genes in stress response, as well as in expanding the list of possible therapeutic targets beyond the ten candidates from our initial screen.
+We are interested in understanding the molecular mechanisms that determine the roles of the discovered genes in stress response, as well as in expanding the list of possible therapeutic targets beyond the candidates from our initial screen.
 Importantly, the lack of nutrients and oxygen is also an important factor in cancer progression.
 We are exploring how the various tumor adaptations to such a microenvironmental stress affect the future clinical trajectory of the disease.